LifeStore Bank donates funds to Boone PD for ballistic blanket

-BOONE — LifeStore Bank donated funds to the Boone Police Department for new lifesaving equipment in an effort to show appreciation for the work they do.
+BOONE — LifeStore Bank donated funds to the Boone Police Department for new lifesaving equipment in an effort to show appreciation for the department does.

-The donation of $1,599 will purchase a ballistic blanket, which has handles on it and can be used to carry a person out of a bad situation, according to Boone Police Chief Andy Le Beau.
+The donation of $1,599 will be used to purchase a ballistic blanket, which has handles on it and can be used to carry a person out of a bad situation, according to Boone Police Chief Andy Le Beau.

 Judy Current, director of marketing for LifeStore, said they reached out to local law enforcement agencies and asked if they could do anything after the deaths of Watauga County Sheriff Office deputies Sgt.
 Chris Ward and Deputy Logan Fox on April 28.
 Three civilians were also killed and another officer had a bullet deflect off his ballistic helmet.